t-sanchez/ada-parliament-ML/04-VotingProfile/PersonAnalysis/README.md

 1. `map\_bill\_id.csv`: Maps the name of a law to a unique ID.
 2. `bill\_link` folder: For each of the IDs of each law, contains all the times it was voted, as well as the ID associated to the vote taken, in order to be able to retrieve the detailed vote.
 3. `bill\_voting` folder: Contains the detailled vote for every law, indexed by the ID that is found in the `bill\_link` folder.

+## 4. Dict_to_json_ipynb
+Little file to dump some dicts containing links between the parties name in the files and the real ones, the meaning of the votes.